Introduction to IJWP, March 2014

 The first two articles of this issue of IJWP are related to women and non-violent strategies for peace.

-The first article, by Komlan Agbedahin, is about an attempt by women in Togo to use a sex strike against their warring husbands in order to bring peace.
+The first article, by Komlan Agbedahin, is about an attempt by women in Togo to use a sex strike to end the country’s political impasse.
 The concept dates back to the ancient Greek comedy Lysistrata by Aristophanes, first presented publicly in 411 b.c.
 More recently, a sex strike had been used with some success in Liberia that inspired Togolese women to attempt this method of non-violent action.
 The Togolese experiment, however, ended in failure.
-This article discusses reasons for the failure, including inadequate preparation and communication, and different cultural norms than the Liberians.
+This article discusses reasons for the failure, including inadequate preparation and miscommunication and the neglect of the political, economic, and social context of Togo.

 Introduction to IJWP, December 2013